 Did you miss us?
-We certainly missed you!
+We certainly missed you and we are open for business now!
 Our patients mean the world to us and it has been a very long few months for the Brinkley Dental Team.
 We’re pretty certain it’s been a long few months for many of you as well.
 COVID-19 has taken a toll on many of us and in a variety of different ways from a health to economic and social impact.
 Let’s hope it hasn’t taken a toll on your teeth!

 5 Tips for Talking to your kids about teeth!